A WOMAN uses an automated teller machine outside a Bank Hapoalim branch in Tel Aviv three years ago..

 (photo credit: REUTERS)

-Every shekel paid beyond that amount will not be eligible for a tax deduction.
+Every shekel paid beyond that limit will not receive tax exemptions generally given for compensation.

 The law, which goes into effect immediately but gives companies a six-month window to adjust, will only apply to financial firms such as banks and insurance companies.
 According to the Knesset Finance Committee, about a quarter of the highest-paid executives in public companies in 2013 were in the financial sector.

 Prime Minister Benjamin Netanyahu came out against expanding the rule to all publicly traded companies or private corporations, despite calls to do so from many opposition and some coalition MKs.

 Knesset Finance Committee Chairman Moshe Gafni (UTJ) said the law was an important start to battling wide wage disparities.